What Is DevOps?

 Also when the product is put into the production environment, the product may exhibit some unforeseen errors.
 This is because the developer writes code in the development environment which may be different from the production environment.

-The operations team on the other hand, is responsible for maintaining and assuring the up time of the production environment.
+On the other hand, the operations team is responsible for maintaining and assuring the up time of the production environment.
 This gives rise to more challenges because the tools that were used to manage the earlier amount of servers may not be sufficient to cater the needs of upcoming and growing number of servers.

 The operations team also needs to make slight changes to the code so that it fits into the production environment.
 Hence the need to schedule these deployments accordingly also grows, which leads to time delays.